lmahistre/ghtd/README.md

 ### Configuration

-Copy the file `includes/config.sample.json` to `includes/config.json` and fill in this information :
 * user : user name of the GitHub account
 * token : personal access token
 * gistId : ID of the Gist used.
 This ID is visible in the URL of the Gist